 The Master’s in Film Studies is open for application to all students with a Bachelor’s degree from the UvA, or another accredited university in:

-- A discipline in the Humanities related to Media Studies, or the Social Sciences with a strong focus on Media Studies as developed from a Humanities perspective, including media analyses, media practices, text and audience analysis (to be decided upon by the selection committee).
+- A discipline in the Humanities related to Media Studies, or the Social Sciences with a minimum of 60 ECTS (equivalent to two full-time semesters of academic studies) taken the field of Media Studies as developed from a Humanities perspective, including media analyses, media practices, text and audience analysis (to be decided upon by the selection committee).

 The level of the Bachelor’s degree from a foreign higher education institution must be equal to three years of Dutch university education (to be judged by the Examinations Board).

 If you do not meet the entry requirements above, for example if you have a relevant degree from a Dutch University of Applied Sciences (HBO) or an equivalent thereof, you can eliminate your deficiencies by completing the pre-Master’s programme Media Studies.

 English language requirements

 New Master's students should be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully whether you already meet the English language requirements or whether you need to arrange to take an official English language test.
 See the English language requirements on the Graduate School of Humanities website.